 The experts say there’s no such thing as too much sex, but where’s this odor coming from and the pain when I pee?!
 The good, the bad and the ugly of too much sex could be a bladder or vaginal infection.

-What’s more is a painful urinary tract infection.
-If you have never had one, I suggest you take my word for it and avoid it at all cost.
+What’s more, is a painful urinary tract infection.
+If you have never had one, I suggest you take my word for it and avoid it at all costs.

 Having a UTI is one of the most uncomfortable sexually active side effects, to say the least, and it can require treatment from the doctor.